Schloss Heiligenberg (Heiligenberg): Renaissance

 In 1516, countess Anna von Werdenberg (1498-1554) married count Friedrich II von Fürstenberg (1496-1559).
 Through this marriage, the castle passed to the House of Fürstenberg in 1535.
 The family owns the castle till the current day.

-Shortly before he died, count Friedrich decided to convert the castle into a renaissance dwelling.
+Shortly before he passed away, count Friedrich decided to convert the castle into a renaissance dwelling.
 In the 1550s, he started with demolishing most of the medieval castle, except for parts of the northern wing.
 His son, count Joachim (1538-1598), was responsible for most of the new work.
 Between 1560 and 1575, he created a four-wing complex with a beautiful renaissance court yard.
 The older parts of the castle were covered by a renaissance façade.
 These structural changes gave the castle its current Renaissance-style appearance.
 The work was directed by master builder Hans Schwarz.

 Inside the south wing overlooking the Bodensee, the Knights' Hall (Rittersaal) was constructed between 1580 and 1584, one of the most magnificent ballrooms of the late German Renaissance.
 The room is, together with the knight's hall in Schloss Weikersheim, one of the few surviving state rooms of this time.
 The richly carved coffered ceiling hanging from the roof structure was created by Jörg Schwartzenberger from Meßkirch.
 The chimney structures on the sandstone chimneys on the narrow sides with niche and column figures were created in 1584 and probably come from Hans Morinck.